flutter/website/tutorials/interactive/index.md

 <a name="step-2"></a>
 ### Step 2: Subclass StatefulWidget

-The FavoriteWidget subclass only needs to override the `createState`, which is called when the framework wants to build the widget.
+The FavoriteWidget subclass only needs to override the `createState` method, which is called when the framework wants to build the widget.
 The `createState` function creates an instance of FavoriteWidgetState, which you'll implement in the next step.